 Professor Mark McMahon

 Ms Elsa Chew

 Professor Caroline Barratt-Pugh; and

-The University’s Honorary Awards Policy and its Procedures allow for nominations for ECU Honorary Awards to be called twice yearly.
+The University’s Honorary Awards of the University Policy and its Procedures allow for nominations for ECU Honorary Awards to be called twice yearly.

 An honorary award is one way the University is able to honour someone who has made outstanding contributions to a specific field or is generally recognised for distinguished public service locally, nationally or internationally.
 Recognition can also be awarded to distinguished scholars in a field of academic endeavour in which the University is involved or has a direct, strategic interest.